LeoWanty/aware-npc-chat/README.md

   - [x] Basic agents to retrieve useful information and converse

 - [ ] **Iterate to improve quality:**
-  - [ ] Improve the agent system, particularly by grading the level of accessible knowledge
+  - [x] Improve the agent system, allow for personalization of the responses
-  - [ ] Integrate an emotional dimension into the responses
+  - [x] Integrate an emotional dimension into the responses
+  - [x] Integrate a notion of willingness to answer
+  - [ ] Grade the level of accessible knowledge

 - [ ] **Bonus, not everything can be done:**
   - [ ] Generate alternative images translating the character's emotions with each response